 Kyaw Kyaw Winn – Myanmar

 Kyaw Kyaw Winn is the only 3-time Myanmar Photographer of the Year and the hardest working pro in Burma.
-He is brand ambassador for Nikon and Fujifilm , executive editor of Digital Photography (Burmese Edition), and also lead instructor at the Myanmar Photographic Society .
+He is brand ambassador for Nikon and Fujifilm , executive editor of Digital Photography (Burmese Edition), recently elected president and lead instructor at the Myanmar Photographic Society .
 His favorite form of instruction is in-the field , and he absolutely loves leading photo tours!

 Kyaw Kyaw Winn is one of 30 international photographers chosen to participate in 7 Days in Myanmar, a multi-media production from Paris publishing house EDM.
 The showcase includes a documentary film and coffee-table book of photographs all taken over the same seven day period.
 7 Days in Myanmar was released to great fanfare at the 27th Southeast Asian Games, which also featured many of K.K.’s images displayed around the grand new sports stadium in the capitol of Naypyidaw.